 IoT can be used to increase diagnostic rates and improve accuracy, allowing for caretakers to make fast, more informed decisions for patients.
 There is a large physician shortage across the world and misdiagnosis rates are skyrocketing.
 With medical professionals under more pressure than ever before, IoT can have a meaningful impact on the healthcare industry.

 Due to the rapidly growing elderly population, health issues are increasing, while there is a concerted effort to control costs.
 IoT healthcare devices provide a lower cost and less intrusive way to manage health.
 Wearables, medication reminders, and portable diagnostic devices reduce the number of visits to a doctor and increase the level of care.
+Sometimes this is referred to as digital therapeutics.

 According to the FDA, the organization is “reimagining” its approach to digital health medical devices.
 It aims to develop pragmatic approaches to optimally foster the development of high-quality, safe, and effective digital health products, while assuring timely patient access.
 FDA intends to develop a precertification program that could replace the need for a premarket submission for certain products and allow for decreased submission content and/or faster review of the marketing submission for other products.